HashirAKB/MyDevJournal/Jan'24/January - 24.md

-# 📅 22-01-204, Monday
+# 📅 January 24, 2022 - Monday
-## ✨ Yes, Here I'm.
-Finally started my developer journal.
+## ✨ Welcome!
+I'm starting my developer journal today.

+### 🔮 Looking Ahead
-### 🔮 In the future, there might be somebody who's looking at this so will start with myself first.
+In the future, someone might stumble upon this journal.
+So, let's begin with a brief introduction about myself.

-#### 👋 Hi, I'm Hashir.
-As of now, I'm a full time software developer working at UST with an overall experience of 2.8 years.
+#### 👋 Introduction
+Hello!
+My name is Hashir.
+I am a full-time software developer currently working at UST with over 2.8 years of experience.
+After completing my diploma in Computer Engineering, I took some time to explore various technologies such as Machine Learning & Artificial Intelligence, Cloud Computing, and Blockchain.
+Among these, I found a particular interest in Blockchain and decided to specialize in that area.

+I joined the ABCD program by the ICT Academy of Kerala & K-DISC, which is a great initiative for accelerated blockchain competency development.
+As part of this program, I completed the initial step, a comprehensive full-stack development course in MEAN stack by the ICT Academy of Kerala.
+Unfortunately, due to some unknown reasons, the upcoming blockchain courses were delayed.

+In the meantime, I started preparing for interviews and eventually secured my current role as a software developer at UST.

+#### 🚀 Future Plans
+Currently, I am in the process of serving my notice period.
+During this time, I plan to take a break to upskill myself and secure a better position where I can contribute more significantly and tackle more challenging problems.